 Karnataka crisis: Chief Minister HD Kumaraswamy says he is ready to ‘quit happily’

-Referring to the trust vote, the chief minister apologised to Opposition and voters ‘for keeping them waiting’.
+The chief minister apologised to the Opposition and voters ‘for keeping them waiting’ for the trust vote in the Assembly.

-Karnataka Chief Minister HD Kumaraswamy said on Tuesday that he would resign happily.
+Karnataka Chief Minister HD Kumaraswamy said on Tuesday that he would resign “happily”.
 He made the remark in the Vidhana Soudha in Bengaluru, where the impasse over a trust vote is still going on.

 “The other day, a channel ran a story saying we are pushing for load shedding...CM was pushing the state into darkness,” the chief minister said.
 “Should I have become the CM to get such a certificate?
 Today, I am ready to quit happily.”